ralismark/ralismark.github.io/README.md

 ## Implementation Details

 Several workarounds were needed so that the Makefile could be used on both Windows and Linux without modification.
-For example, directories were used for build tags since `mkdir` and `rmdir` were common to both, as well as `|| cd .` for suppressing return codes silently.
+For example `|| cd .` was used for suppressing return codes silently, since it is a silent no-op.